whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Healthy Cultures Have Existed for Millions of Years.md

 Some people think these beautiful practices can only work in small groups, but these kinds of effective approaches have worked in both small and very large nations.

-So what's the secret?
+### So What's Their Secret?

 How in the world do healthy cultures mostly avoid crime?
 Isn't selfish, violent, or otherwise bad behavior just an unfortunate part of human nature?

 Actually, no. As later chapters show, when people live in respectful societies where everyone stands for what's right and gives generously as a normal way of life, the motivation to behave selfishly is greatly diminished.